bajrangimishra9/Comparision-of-languages/README.md

 # Comparision-of-languages
-This project will time taken by different languages to compute the value of matrix multiplication.
+This project will compute time taken by different languages to compute the value of matrix multiplication.
 For this purpose following are the languages used-
  1. C
  2. C++